 What is a Lightning Arrester?

-A lightning arrester is a device used to protect electrical installations from very high voltages, mostly due to direct lightning strike or caused by a nearby lightning strike.
-Lightning arresters places at high sites, like the high-voltage side of the transformer, so they can sense high voltages and can easily conduct that surge straight to earth.
+A lightning arrester is a device used to protect electrical installations from very high voltages, mostly due to direct lightning strikes or caused by a nearby lightning strike.
+Lightning arresters places are placed at high sites, like the high-voltage side of the transformer, so they can sense high voltages and can easily conduct that surge straight to earth.

 Lightning Arrester vs Surge Protector: Key Differences